frida/frida-website/_i18n/en/_docs/stalker.md

 ### gum_stalker_follow()

-This routine has a very similar prototype to `gum_stalker_follow_me()`, but has the additional thread_id parameter.
-Indeed, if asked to follow the current thread, then is will call that function.
-Let's look at the case when another thread id is specified though.
+This routine has a very similar prototype to `gum_stalker_follow_me()`, but has the additional `thread_id` parameter.
+Indeed, if asked to follow the current thread, then it will call that function.
+Let's look at the case when another thread ID is specified though.

 ```
 void